pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ### Proceeds Investment

 **The Capital Recycling**
 Money from a sale does not sit idle.
-It flows back into The Enterprise Trust waterfall according to a systematic capital allocation strategy.
+It flows back into The Dynasty Trust waterfall according to a systematic capital allocation strategy.

 **Capital Allocation Framework:**